sylvianguy/react_api_tech_challenge/README.md

 - Make an ajax request to the appropriate endpoint to get the inventory count for the selected product and store location.
 - Display the inventory count inside of the modal only after when the user selects a store location.

+Note: More detailed instructions are included inside of the component files